cksystemsteaching/selfie/manuscript/encoding.md

 [Word](https://en.wikipedia.org/wiki/Word_(computer_architecture) "Word")
 : The natural unit of data used by a particular processor design.
 A word is a fixed-sized piece of data handled as a unit by the instruction set or the hardware of the processor.
 The number of bits in a word (the word size, word width, or word length) is an important characteristic of any specific processor design or computer architecture.

-The processor that the mipster emulator implements has a word size of 32 bits.
+The processor that the mipster emulator implements has a word size of 64 bits.
 In fact, virtually everything on that machine happens at the level of words.
 Loading data from memory and storing it back, arithmetic and logical operations among registers, and even fetching code from memory for execution, as we see below.
 The reason is again performance.
-Involving 32 bits in parallel in all operations is obviously faster than working with bits individually.
-You probably know that there are machines with even larger word sizes for even greater speed such as 64-bit machines, for example.
-We stick to 32-bit words though since it makes things easier for two reasons.

-The first reason is that the size of an integer in C\* is also 32 bits encoding the sign in the MSB and the value in the remaining 31 LSBs in two's complement.
+Involving 64 bits in parallel in all operations is obviously faster than working with bits individually.
+However, there are two more reasons why we use a 64-bit machine.
+The first reason is that the size of an integer in C\* is also 64 bits.
 This means that a single mipster register can hold exactly one C\* integer value.
 Beautiful!

+How many different integer values can 64 bits represent?
+Well, 2^64^ values but what are they?
+This depends on how we interpret them.
+In C\* integers are interpreted as unsigned which means that an integer value is either zero or a positive number.

+T> An unsigned integer in C\* can in total represent integer values i from 0 to 18446744073709551615 = 2^64^-1.
+In `selfie.c` that value is called [`UINT64_MAX`](https://github.com/cksystemsteaching/selfie/blob/71f205081c25b3df20c653320790b186048f5181/selfie.c#L262) which is the largest unsigned 64-bit integer value.

+However, we may also interpret 64-bit integers as signed in two's complement with the MSB encoding the sign and the remaining 63 LSBs encoding the value.
+The number of different integer values that can be represented is nevertheless the same.

-T> A signed integer in C\* can in total represent signed integer values i from -2147483648 to 2147483647 since -2^32^/2-1 = -2^31^-1 = -2147483649 < i < 2147483648 = 2^31^ = 2^32^/2.
-In `selfie.c` the largest positive value is called [`INT_MAX`](http://github.com/cksystemsteaching/selfie/blob/d5b7b78fa8db215544159718cb41a7406d39da78/selfie.c#L227) while the smallest negative value is called [`INT_MIN`](http://github.com/cksystemsteaching/selfie/blob/d5b7b78fa8db215544159718cb41a7406d39da78/selfie.c#L228).
+T> A signed 64-bit integer can in total represent signed integer values i from -9223372036854775808 to 9223372036854775807 since -2^64^/2-1 = -2^63^-1 = -9223372036854775809 < i < 9223372036854775808 = 2^63^ = 2^64^/2.
+In `selfie.c` the largest positive integer value is called [`INT64_MAX`](https://github.com/cksystemsteaching/selfie/blob/71f205081c25b3df20c653320790b186048f5181/selfie.c#L265) while the smallest negative integer value is called [`INT64_MIN`](https://github.com/cksystemsteaching/selfie/blob/71f205081c25b3df20c653320790b186048f5181/selfie.c#L266).

-We prepared another simple program called [`negative.c`](http://github.com/cksystemsteaching/selfie/blob/d5b7b78fa8db215544159718cb41a7406d39da78/manuscript/code/negative.c) that prints the numerical value represented by `-85`, and of `INT_MAX` and `INT_MIN` for reference, in all possible ways supported by selfie as follows:
+We prepared another simple program called [`negative.c`](https://github.com/cksystemsteaching/selfie/blob/71f205081c25b3df20c653320790b186048f5181/manuscript/code/negative.c) that prints the numerical value represented by `-85`, and of `UINT64_MAX`, `INT64_MAX`, and `INT64_MIN` for reference, in all possible ways supported by selfie as follows:

 {line-numbers=off}
 ```
 > ./selfie -c manuscript/code/negative.c selfie.c -m 1
-./selfie: this is selfie's starc compiling manuscript/code/negative.c
+./selfie: selfie compiling manuscript/code/negative.c with starc
 ...
-./selfie: this is selfie's mipster executing manuscript/code/negative.c with 1MB of physical memory
+./selfie: selfie executing manuscript/code/negative.c with 1MB physical memory on mipster
        -85 in decimal:     -85
-    -85 in hexadecimal: 0xFFFFFFAB
+       -85 in hexadecimal: 0xFFFFFFFFFFFFFFAB
-    -85 in octal:       0037777777653
+       -85 in octal:       001777777777777777777653
-    -85 in binary:      11111111111111111111111110101011
+       -85 in binary:      1111111111111111111111111111111111111111111111111111111110101011
+UINT64_MAX in decimal:     -1
+UINT64_MAX in hexadecimal: 0xFFFFFFFFFFFFFFFF
+UINT64_MAX in octal:       001777777777777777777777
+UINT64_MAX in binary:      1111111111111111111111111111111111111111111111111111111111111111
-INT_MAX in decimal:     2147483647
+ INT64_MAX in decimal:     9223372036854775807
-INT_MAX in hexadecimal: 0x7FFFFFFF
+ INT64_MAX in hexadecimal: 0x7FFFFFFFFFFFFFFF
-INT_MAX in octal:       0017777777777
+ INT64_MAX in octal:       00777777777777777777777
-INT_MAX in binary:      01111111111111111111111111111111
+ INT64_MAX in binary:      0111111111111111111111111111111111111111111111111111111111111111
-INT_MIN in decimal:     -2147483648
+ INT64_MIN in decimal:     -9223372036854775808
-INT_MIN in hexadecimal: 0x80000000
+ INT64_MIN in hexadecimal: 0x8000000000000000
-INT_MIN in octal:       0020000000000
+ INT64_MIN in octal:       001000000000000000000000
-INT_MIN in binary:      10000000000000000000000000000000
+ INT64_MIN in binary:      1000000000000000000000000000000000000000000000000000000000000000
-manuscript/code/negative.c: exiting with exit code 0 and 0.00MB of mallocated memory
+./selfie: manuscript/code/negative.c exiting with exit code 0 and 0.00MB mallocated memory
-./selfie: this is selfie's mipster terminating manuscript/code/negative.c with exit code 0 and 0.12MB of mapped memory
+./selfie: selfie terminating manuscript/code/negative.c with exit code 0
+./selfie: summary: 861898 executed instructions and 0.17MB mapped memory
 ...
 ```

-The second reason for using 32-bit words is that memory addresses in mipster and ultimately in C\* are then 32 bits as well.
+The second reason for using 64-bit words is that memory addresses in mipster and ultimately in C\* are then 64 bits as well.
 This means in particular that the content of a register can also be seen as a memory address and not just an integer value.
 However, there is one important detail.
 On a mipster machine, memory is not only byte-addressed but also *word-aligned* for access.
-This means that words can only be accessed in memory at addresses that are multiples of four, the word size in bytes.
+This means that words can only be accessed in memory at addresses that are multiples of eight, the word size in bytes.

-T> The byte-addressed and word-aligned memory in mipster can only be accessed in whole words at addresses 0, 4, 8, 12, and so on.
-The word at address 0, for example, then contains the four bytes at addresses 0, 1, 2, and 3.
+T> The byte-addressed and word-aligned memory in mipster can only be accessed in whole words at addresses 0, 8, 16, 24, and so on.
+The word at address 0, for example, then contains the eight bytes at addresses 0, 1, 2, 3, 4, 5, 6, and 7.

 An interesting question is which bits in a word are used to represent which bytes in memory.
 The two standard choices are determined by the *endianness* of a processor.